 Handedness

 Handedness is determined at the beginning of cell division of the embryo.
-Whether you are right or left-handed affects the location of illnesses based in mesoderm and ectodermic tissue.
+Whether you are right or left-handed affects the location of illnesses based in mesodermic and ectodermic tissue — and understanding this is one of the first steps in identifying the emotional conflict behind a physical symptom.

 Important Note: All conditions are described assuming right-handedness.
 If you are left-handed, simply reverse the handedness when applying these concepts.